valencik/mastersAPSC/documents/thesis/thesis.md

 \cos (d1,d2) = \frac{d1 \cdot d2 }{\left| d1 \right| \left| d2 \right|} = \frac{6.0}{\left| 2.645751311 \right| \left| 2.828427125 \right|} = 0.8017837257
 $$ {#eq:cosinesimilarityF}

-As equation @eq:cosinesimilarityF shows, the two documents are quite similar, and thus have a high cosine similarity.
+As Equation @eq:cosinesimilarityF shows, the two documents are quite similar, and thus have a high cosine similarity.
 When $d1 = d2$ the similarity is 1.0.
 This technique is a simple way of numercizing text for further mathematical manipulation and treatment.